pauline-ann/NASA-photo-twitter-bot/README.md

 # NASA-photo-twitter-bot
-A Twitter bot that periodically posts a random photo from the NASA API.
+A Twitter bot that posts a photo from the NASA "Astronomy Picture of the Day" API daily.